EL-MASTOR/bufferlist.nvim/README.md

 Press `keymap.close_bufferlist` or just leave the bufferlist window
 ### Closing multiple buffers
 Press `keymap.multi_close_buf` to show a prompt, and then enter the `<line_number>`s of all the buffers you want to close, seperated by a seperator.
 The seperator should be any non-digit character, and there is no limit to the length or the kind of characters used in the seperator as long as it's not digit.
 But I recommend you to use either a space or a comma since it's the most natural, I also recommend you to use only one character to keep it at one keystroke

 >❗️Make sure that the first character isn't `!`.

 >❗️If you specified an unsaved buffer, it is ignored.

 >If a `<line_number>` you specified doesn't exist in the bufferlist window line numbers, it is ignored.

 ### Force closing multiple buffers
 Press `keymap.multi_close_buf` and then enter `!` at the very beginning of the prompt, and then carry on with the rest of the steps already described in [Closing multiple buffers](#closing-multiple-buffers)

 >❗️Make sure that `!` is the very first character in the prompt, it shouldn't be preceded by anything, otherwise it would behave just like [Closing multiple buffers](#closing-multiple-buffers)

 ### Saving buffers
 Press `keymap.multi_save_buf` and then enter all the `<line_number>`s of the buffers you want to save seperated by a seperator.
 The seperator has the same characteristics described in [Closing multiple buffers](#closing-multiple-buffers)

 >❗️📑📒 **_Note:_** _[timeout](https://neovim.io/doc/user/options.html#'timeout') between `<perfix>` and `<line_number>` is controlled by the vim global option [timeoutlen](https://neovim.io/doc/user/options.html#'timeoutlen') (*which by default is set to 1000ms*).

 >You have to quickly press `<line_number>` before timeoutlen.
 Otherwise vim will enter operator pending mode and these keymaps will not work.

 This happens because there are global defined key maps starting one of with the keys `s`, `c` or `f`.
 If you wait until timeoutlen has passed, vim will execute the global mapping instead.
 Therefore you have to press *Esc* and try again quicker.
 However it is still recommended to not remap them using `ctrl`, `alt`, `shift` and `<leader>` keys since that will add more key strokes for you._

+>💡 **_Tip:_** _If you want additional mappings, you can checkout `:h buffer-list` for available vim commands for buffer management

+> You can also press `Ctrl_6` to go to the alternate buffer.
+This is already included in neovim so make sure to checkout the vim help for available cool buffer tricks, so you don't have to set it up if it's already there.

+>❗️📑📒 **_Note:_** _The buffers are listed in the same order as the buffer-list (`:buffers`)

 ## Highlight groops